nasa-jpl/open-source-rover/mechanical/mechanical_integration/README.md

 |0.5” Collar clamp|S22|1| <img src="../../images/components/structural/S22.png" width="30%">|
 |0.5” Nylon Washer |W3 |5| <img src="../../images/components/washers/W3.png" width="30%">

- 1. Mounting the differential pivot center: Mount a collar clamp S22 onto the end of the 2” Alu- minum Rod S19 as well as two of the 0.5” Nylon washers W3 as shown in Figure 8.
+ 1. Mounting the differential pivot center: Mount a collar clamp **S22** onto the end of the 2” Aluminum Rod **S18** as well as two of the 0.5” Nylon washers **W3** as shown in Figure 8.
 Then, insert this rod into the pillow bearing blocks from the inside of the body assembly.
 Add three more nylon washers on the outside / top and then attach the clamping assembly on the middle of the differential pivot (see Figure 8).

 ## 1.5 Attach the Differential Pivot